alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_map_marker_management_guide.md

-# WildXr Web Portal Map Marker Management Guide
+# WildXR Web Portal Map Marker Management Guide

 ## Purpose & Context
 This guide introduces the management of **Map Markers** (smaller collections of videos within a **Video Catalogue** that all share some common trait for organization (location, theme, species)).